Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Conclusion

 Our proposed SIR algorithm makes use of a dual sampling pass: first evaluating a large set of candidates to weight based on their respective probabilities, then performing resampling of these to characterise the posterior.
 To the best of our knowledge, this is the first application of SIR to a dense vision task of this scale.

 Our results demonstrate that SIR with sufficiently complex covariance parameterisations, exhibits good calibration performance, substantially outperforming variational inference while maintaining accuracy.
-Moreover, the significance gap in the performance of the Oracle sample, confirms that our structured proposal distribution supports a diverse range of plausible deformations.
+Moreover, the substantial gap in the accuracy of the Oracle sample, confirms that our expressive structured proposal distribution supports a diverse range of plausible deformations.

 This frameworks offers a scalable blueprint for uncertainty quantification in high-dimensional spatial tasks.
 While demonstrated here for registration, it could be extensible to other inverse problems where test-time evidence can guide the selection of solutions.